yuanlx27/2025-computer-networks/theory/03/main.typ

 Why do you think the TCP designers chose not to perform a fast retransmit after the first duplicate ACK for a segment is received?

+#solution[
+  Suppose TCP performs fast retransmit after receiving the $x$-th duplicate ACK.
+  When $x$ is small, retransmission is more timely but also more prone to false positives;
+  when $x$ is large, the possibility of false positives decrease, but retransmission delay increases.
+  After weighing the trade-offs, TCP designers chose $x = 3$ as a compromise.
+]

 = P40

 Consider @fig-3.
-Assuming TCP Reno is the protocol experiencing the behavior shown above, answer the following questions.
+Assuming TCP Reno is the protocol experiencing the behavior shown below, answer the following questions.
 In all cases, you should provide a short discussion justifying your answer.

 + Identify the intervals of time when TCP slow start is operating.